Rainy Day Activities to Do at Home with Your Kids

 Have a teddy bear picnic.

 Have a doll tea party.
+Put on your fanciest clothes and talk in fancy voices!

 Look through old photos together.